xianghui/javascript101/content/lessons/1-2-variables.md

 Other than assigning proper values to a variable, there are also other special values (`null` and `undefined`) in Javascript.
 Note that **undefined** is not the same as **not defined**.
-A variable takes on the value of **Undefined** it is declared but not assigned any value.
-Whereas, if you try to access a variable that is not declared, an **error** is thrown indicating that the variable is `not defined` (or not declared).
+A variable takes on the value of **undefined** if it is declared but not assigned any value.
+Whereas, if you try to access a variable that is not declared, an error is thrown indicating that the variable is `not defined` (or not declared).

 ```javascript
 var c = null;